Our History

 Read media release

-The IEU will celebrate 70 years!
+The IEU celebrates 70 years!

 Thank you for joining us in our union history and for the tens of thousands of members who work tirelessly to make the union what it is today.